 The programme focuses on the three main aspects of preparing a competent journalist:

-Eighteen weeks of work based experience are organized in three progressive placements in media outlets at the end of each academic year.
-The scheme is strengthened by a series of in-house professional development activities (seminars, workshops, guest lecturers` presentations, visits, briefing and debriefing sessions, etc.).
+The programme includes 18 weeks of WBE, organized in three progressive placements in media outlets at the end of each academic year.
+The scheme is strengthened by a series of in-house professional development activities, such as seminars, workshops, guest lecturers` presentations, visits, briefing and debriefing sessions, etc.